Install ISL AlwaysOn (macOS)

 Step 5

 To remotely access the macOS computer(s) you need to enable TCC (Transparency, Consent, and Control) for the ISL AlwaysOn application on macOS.
-On the initial install, ISL Light AlwaysOn will require to enable macOS permissions.
+On the initial install, ISL Light AlwaysOn will be required to enable macOS permissions.

 Click “Open System Settings”.